thomasem/magnum/doc/source/troubleshooting-guide.rst

 For Developers
 ==============

 This section is intended to help with issues that developers may run into in the course of their development adventures in Magnum.

-*Note*: This description needs to be here, because empty blocks after a header, followed by another header, because the GitHub ReStructuredText renderer to not properly increment the heading level.

 Troubleshooting in Gate
 -----------------------